stelianok/Shef/README.md

 ### Description
-Shef is an android app created with react native that uses the [mealdb api](https://www.themealdb.com/api.php) to show users recipes in a nice way. the user can see all his recipes, filter them by name,area or origin, see a recipe with all the details such as preparation mode, ingredients, tags etc... or  he can also choose to see a random recipe.
+Shef is an android app created with react native that uses the [mealdb api](https://www.themealdb.com/api.php) to show users recipes in a nice way. the user can see all it's  recipes, filter them by name,area or origin, see a recipe with all the details such as how to prepare, ingredients, tags etc... or  he can also choose to see a random recipe.
 ### Objective
 The project was developed with the intention to improve our knowledge about react,react native and also learn how to consume a third party api.